Taken (Elvis Cole #15) (Joe Pike #4) by Robert Crais

 Published in 2012 by G.P.
 Putnam's Sons

 I've been reading a lot of "assigned" reading lately.
 By assigned reading I mean books I agreed to review for publishers/authors or books that I read just to shrink my dreaded 4-milk-crates-full "to be read" pile.
-They were mostly good books, (some were great, even) but when I was at the local purveyor of books I saw this Elvis Cole novel I had to get it to read just for me because it was my idea in the first place because I am such a fan of this series.
+They were mostly good books, (some were great, even) but when I was at the local purveyor of books I saw this Elvis Cole novel.
+I had to to read it just for me simply because it was my idea in the first place.
+Also, I am a big fan of the series.

 In Taken Elvis Cole is hired to find a missing college student.
 A widowed mother has received a call for a few hundred dollar ransom but she believes her daughter has ran off with "that boy" and is trying to scam her for money to go off and get married in Las Vegas.